10 Fake Movie Props That Seem Real

 Bomb Explosions in Films

-When large-scale explosions are depicted in scenes, a significant amount of fuel and stage flash pots are used to create smoke effects and air ignition.
+When large-scale explosions appear in scenes, filmmakers use a significant amount of fuel and stage flash pots to create smoke effects and air ignition.
 Common explosives include plastic explosives, ammonium nitrate fuel oil, cyclotrimethylenetrinitramine, and trinitrotoluene.
-Experts control the explosions, which are filmed on a smaller scale under strict safety measures.
+Experts control the explosions, which they film on a smaller scale under strict safety measures.
 Sound designers create the impactful sounds of the explosions for added effect.
 Some action choreographers use regular firecrackers, such as jute twine (sutli) bombs.
-Large flour mounds are created, and these jute bombs aka sutli bombs are set off using incense sticks as timers, simulating explosions to some extent.
+Crews create large flour mounds, and they set off these jute bombs, aka sutli bombs, using incense sticks as timers, simulating explosions to some extent.
 Of course, special effects and editing also contribute significantly to the final effect.

 mechanical horse